WENGSYX/Mindspore-for-CCGS/README.md

-# Mindspore for Cross-modal Contrastive Global-Span (CCGS)
+au# Mindspore for Cross-modal Contrastive Global-Span (CCGS)

+This is an implementation of the CCGS code in the MindSpore version.
+You are free to choose either the MindSpore version or the [PyTorch version](https://github.com/WENGSYX/CCGS)!

 ## Updates